boshishuoshuo/boshishuoshuo.github.io/_posts/tracexi/202405/2024-05-11-Xi-activities-in-Hungary.md

 Xi Jinping and Hungary Prime Minister Viktor Orban jointly met the press later.

 China and Hungary decided to elevate bilateral relations to an all-weather comprehensive strategic partnership for the new era.

-In the evening, Xi attended the welcome banquet by Vucic.